jdanl89/ng-drawflow/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

+a lot of custom CSS was added in styles.scss as well as the drawflow.component.scsss.
+See section "Drawflow styles start here" in styles.scss.
+This should be cleaned up and use node_modules/drawflow/dist/drawflow.min.css instead of putting it in styles.scss

+Dependencies:
+- drawflow
+devDependencies:
+- @types/drawflow

+note that this implementation also depends on fontawesome and bootstrap (and subsequently jquery and popper.js), but those can be swapped out for other libs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.